-How a camera based on the ASX350AT will be configured depends on what features are used.
-There are essentially three configuration modes for ASX350AT: Auto-Config Mode, Flash-Config Mode, and Host-Config Mode.
-Refer to System Configuration and Usage Modes in the Developer Guide document for details.
+How a camera based on the ASX340AT will be configured depends on what features are used.
+There are essentially three configuration modes for ASX340AT:

+Auto-Config Mode, Flash-Config Mode, and Host-Config Mode.
+Refer to System Configuration and Usage.